Mononym: Modern era

 Monarchs and other royalty, for example Napoleon, have traditionally availed themselves of the privilege of using a mononym, modified when necessary by an ordinal or epithet (e.g., Queen Elizabeth II or Charles the Great).
 This is not always the case: King Carl XVI Gustaf of Sweden has two names.
 While many European royals have formally sported long chains of names, in practice they have tended to use only one or two and not to use surnames.

-In Japan, the emperor and his family have no surname, only a given name, such as Hirohito, which in practice in Japanese is rarely used: out of respect and as a measure of politeness, Japanese prefer to say "the Emperor" or "the Crown Prince".
-Following an Emperor's death, but not his retirement, he is renamed according to the era of his reign.
-In India, the first six Mughal emperors were known by just one name, adopted by each emperor upon his accession.

 Roman Catholic popes have traditionally adopted a single, regnal name upon their election.
 John Paul I broke with this tradition – adopting a double name honoring his two predecessors – and his successor John Paul II followed suit, but Benedict XVI reverted to the use of a single name.

-Modern times

-Surnames were introduced in Turkey only after World War I, by the country's first president, Mustafa Kemal Atatürk, as part of his Westernization and modernization programs.
-Common people can be addressed semi-formally by their given name plus the title Bey or Hanım (without surname), whereas politicians are often known by surname only (Ecevit, Demirel).
-Many Turkish sportspeople, especially football players, wear jerseys with only their first name (e.g. Çağlar, Emre).

-Mononyms are also common in Indonesia for Javanese individuals, both prominent government figures such as former presidents Sukarno and Suharto and weightlifter Triyatno.